Olivia5k/talk-hard/README.md

 strive to continuously do so, and I hope that I have inspired you in some way to do something like it.
 Be inspired to do something, create a routine to do it, and be dedicated enough to keep doing it.
 And most importantly, remember to develop because it's so much fun!
+It literally isn't that hard.

 I conclude this talk with a quote from my favorite TV dad:
 "Success is 1% inspiration, 98% perspiration, and 2% attention to detail."